AlessandroAlleAlex/RentalManager/README.md

   The second tab-> Edit-> Select the item->Pick up/Return

 if you need tech support while using our iOS App “FindRentalManager” on App Store
-# As a Admin/Manager, how can I add/delete/edit a location/catgory/item?
-The thrid tab->Manager view->click the pen icon->Long press the location/catgory image then you would see the pop_up and feel free to edit.

 # To Contact us:

 Abudureheman Adila aadila@ucdavis.edu